F33L/research-wiki/en/pages/Yoga/Wisdom.md

+# Wisdom

-- "Life is in the breath; therefore he who only half breathes, half lives."
+> "Life is in the breath; therefore he who only half breathes, half lives."